(place mouse over image for larger view)

 The warm luster of gold is synonymous with the beauty of jewelry.
 But working in gold can be intimidating.
 Take the leap with our helpful guidance and learn how to fabricate in gold!

 This workshop includes demonstrations of how to refine your gold scrap, how to alloy it back to the karat and color you desire, and how to cast it into ingots for rolling into sheet or wire.

-Students fabricate a 14K or 18K yellow gold ring, earring or pendant with a diamond in a tube setting.
+Students fabricate a 14K yellow gold ring, earring or pendant with a diamond in a tube setting.
 Demonstrations include adapting your soldering techniques to gold, including options for solder, flux, temperature of the flame, etc.

-• Fabricating jewelry with 14K or 18K yellow gold
+• Fabricating jewelry with 14K yellow gold

 • Minimizing clean up after soldering and protecting metals from scale

 • Refining gold scrap